ceres-navigation/ceres-raytracer/README.md

 ## Attributions
 ## madmann91's Modern C++ BVH Construction and Traversal Library
 This project utilizes a BVH construction and traversal library built by [madmann91](https://github.com/madmann91).
-While we have made some modifications to their implementation, their work forms most of the basis of the bounding volume heirarchy used in this project.
-Their originaly source code can be found in the [bvh repository](https://github.com/madmann91/bvh)
+While we have made some modifications to their implementation, their work forms most of the basis of the bounding volume hierarchy used in this project.
+Their originally source code can be found in the [bvh repository](https://github.com/madmann91/bvh)

 ## National Science Foundation Graduate Research Fellowship
 This material is based upon work supported by the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org/) under Grant No. 2020305048.
-NSF GRFP gave Chris Gnam the flexibility and resources required to complete his research in spacecraft navigaiton, and this project is meant to serve as an open source implementation of his dissertation.
+NSF GRFP gave Chris Gnam the flexibility and resources required to complete his research in spacecraft navigation, and this project is meant to serve as an open source implementation of his dissertation.

 ## Contact
-All questionsm, comments, and concerns should be directed to Chris Gnam: crgnam@buffalo.edu
+All questions, comments, and concerns should be directed to Chris Gnam: crgnam@buffalo.edu